Sullivan, New Hampshire: History

 Named for General John Sullivan and incorporated on September 27, 1787, Sullivan was formed from parts of Gilsum, Keene, Nelson and Stoddard.
 Farming became the chief occupation.
 By 1859, the population was 468.
 In 1867, Sullivan was the first town in New Hampshire to dedicate a monument to its soldiers lost in the Civil War.
 The monument sits across from the Sullivan Congregational Church.

 Geography

-According to the United States Census Bureau, the town has a total area of 48.5 km2, of which 48.0 km2 are land and 0.5 sqkm are water, comprising 1.01% of the town.
+According to the United States Census Bureau, the town has an area of 48.5 km2, of which 48.0 km2 are land and 0.5 sqkm are water, comprising 1.01% of the town.
 It is drained by Ferry Brook, Meetinghouse Brook, Spaulding Brook and Otter Brook, all part of the Ashuelot River watershed flowing to the Connecticut River.
 The highest point in Sullivan is the summit of Boynton Hill at 1739 ft, in the northern part of town.

 The town is served by New Hampshire Route 9.